YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

 Value (S (Value O))                 (* i.e., S(O) *)
 Value (S (Value (S (Var (1,[])))))  (* i.e., S(S(X)) *)
 ```
-Similar to logic lists, a logic number is either 1) a pure logic number (e.g., `X`) or 2) a guarded logic number
+Similar to logic lists, a logic number is either i) a pure logic number (e.g., `X`) or ii) a guarded logic number
 that is either `O` or `S` applied recursively to a logic number.
 Pure and guarded logic numbers are again
 distinguished using constructors `Var` and `Value` respectively.